neuroneural/topofit_fork/singularity_run/readme.md

 ## --nv
 The --nv command enables nvidia gpu support.
 The --nv command is not necessary for preprocessing.
 It's possible the /home directory doesnt' need to be mounted.
 One may potentially remove that from the above command.

+## Current location of the sif file
+Until we have a singularity hub, the topofit sif file will be located at /data/users2/washbee/containers/topofitV1_release.sif

 # Most importantly!
   each one of these shell scripts is examples of how to run the singularity container.
 Given the needs of whoever runs these containers will be quite unique, it is impossible